Canon 800D vs D30

 |Nikon D5600« »||Y||stereo||mono||Y||-||mini||2.0||Y||Y||Y||Nikon D5600|

 So what is the bottom line?
 Is there a clear favorite between the Canon 800D and the Canon D30?
+Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 Reasons to prefer the Canon EOS 800D:

 - More detail: Offers more megapixels (24 vs 3.1MP) with a 178% higher linear resolution.